gardener/gardener/docs/proposals/01-extensibility.md

           ...
 ```

-:information: The cloud-config-downloader script does not only download the cloud-config initially, but does so at regular intervals, e.g., every `30s`.
+:information_source: The cloud-config-downloader script does not only download the cloud-config initially, but does so at regular intervals, e.g., every `30s`.
 If it sees an updated cloud-config, then it applies it again by reloading and restarting all systemd units in order to reflect the changes.
 The way how this reloading of the cloud-config happens is OS-specific as well and not known to Gardener anymore, however, it must be part of the script already.
 On CoreOS you have to execute `/usr/bin/coreos-cloudinit --from-file=<path>`, whereas on SLES you have to execute `cloud-init --file <path> single -n write_files --frequency=once`.